MadaMzandu/ucrm-uisp-routeros-pppoe/README.md

 >    *PPPoE Password*

->    *PPPoE Site Name*
+>    *Device Name*

+7. For dhcp also add:

+>     *DHCP MAC Address*

-7. Disabling the client visibility of the PPPoE attributes is a good recommendation
+8. Disabling the client visibility of the PPPoE attributes is a good recommendation

-8. If one prefers to name these custom attributes differently, the corresponding config.php entries must be updated to reflect the new labels.
+9. If one prefers to name these custom attributes differently, the corresponding config.php entries must be updated to reflect the new labels.
     Review the attribute key property that is sent in the webhook event.
 Recommend to skip this until setup is confirmed to be working.